Pat Buck

-Patrick Buckridge (born December 24, 1984), better known by the ring name Pat Buck, is an American professional wrestler and promoter, signed to All Elite Wrestling (AEW) as the Vice President of Talent Development and as a coach.
-He was previously signed to WWE, where he worked as a producer and on-screen official.
-He competes for several promotions on the independent circuit, including Derby City Wrestling (DCW), New England Championship Wrestling (NECW), New York Wrestling Connection (NYWC), Limitless, Florida Championship Wrestling (FCW) and Ohio Valley Wrestling (OVW).
+Patrick Buckridge (born December 24, 1984), better known by the ring name Pat Buck, is an American professional wrestler and promoter, He is signed to All Elite Wrestling (AEW) as the Vice President of Talent Development and as a coach.
+He currently competes for several promotions on the independent circuit, including New England Championship Wrestling (NECW), New York Wrestling Connection (NYWC) and Limitless Wrestling.
 Buckridge was a co-owner of the Pro Wrestling Syndicate (PWS) promotion.
-Buck is the owner and operator of WrestlePro Federation.
+Buck is the owner and operator of WrestlePro.
 In 2014, Buck and Curt Hawkins opened the Create A Pro Wrestling Academy.
+He was previously signed to WWE, where he worked as a producer and on-screen official.

 Professional wrestling career

 Early career

 Buckridge's early career from 2001 to 2005 was under the ring name "Ru Starr" and spent in firstly New York Wrestling Connection and then simultaneously in New England Championship Wrestling (NECW).